← Writing

 }

 The allocation formula is (investment × total_supply) / total_raised.
-For an investor who put in 30% of the total raised, they receive 30% of the token supply.
-The multiplication happens before the division — this is deliberate, to preserve as much precision as possible in integer arithmetic.
+An investor who put in 30% of the total raised receives 30% of the token supply.
+The multiplication happens before the division — deliberate, to preserve as much precision as possible in integer arithmetic.

 Testing